Andrea-de-Varda/iconicity-datadriven/README.md

 A dataframe reporting the iconicity scores obtained with our experiments, as well as the human ratings employed for the validation (Winter et al., [2017](https://www.researchgate.net/publication/318364562_Which_words_are_most_iconic_Iconicity_in_English_sensory_words), [2022](https://osf.io/qvw6u/)), are reported in the folder **additional-data** under ``icodf_covariates.csv``

+The csv files on which the main R analyses are based (i.e., the cosine similarities between matching and non-matching word/natural sounds) cannot be uploaded to GitHub since the files are too big.
+They can be downloaded [here](https://drive.google.com/drive/folders/1ttvlYcK10NYC3KsyzMxBrhnroCVgcnub?usp=sharing).

 ## Pre-existing resources
 Our analyses are based on two pre-trained convolutional neural networks, that are publicly available :